seethb/yugabytedb_databricks/README.md

-Download one of the file (either HTML or Python or iPython or DBC) from either YSQL or YCQL folder and run it in Open source Databricks or Azure Databricks which has got spark cluster and keep your YugabyteDB up and running before.
+To import or export parquet or Avro or Delta tables in YugabyteDB), download one of the file (either HTML or Python or iPython or DBC) from either YSQL or YCQL folder and run it in Open source Databricks or Azure Databricks which has got spark cluster and keep your YugabyteDB up and running before.